albanie/sarcasm_detector/README.md

-Twitter Irony Detection
+Twitter Sarcasm Detection
 -----------------------

-This repository contains the code for the projects used to undertake a study into irony detection on twitter.
+This repository contains the code for the projects used to undertake a study into sarcasm detection on twitter.
 It consists of three components:

 <dl>
 <dt>Gatherer</dt>